 Kotomine tends to drone on at such length on the information he will reveal that if Shirou hasn't forgotten the question, he's reluctant to ask.

 At one point in Narcissu, the protagonist finds himself broke and unable to pay for the gas he's just filled his car with.
 Just as he's about to floor it and attempt to escape without paying, his normally-silent traveling companion hands him enough money to pay for the gas, and reveals that she has quite a bit more stashed away.

 Protagonist: Y-you have money on you?
 Why didn't you say so before?
 Setsumi: ... did you ask?
 Protagonist: Er, well, that is, I, no...
 Setsumi: That's why.

 Halo.
 In the first game, when Master Chief finds out that the halos destroy all life in the galaxy, and not just the flood, and he confronts 343 Guilty Spark on the matter, Spark's reaction is "you didn't ask."
 Guilty Spark was legitimately confused as to why Master Chief didn't already know what the halos did, since he was well on his way to activating them.
-After all, who would activate a giant gun without first finding out how it worked?
+After all, who would activate a Giant Doomsday Weapon without knowing what it did?

 In Solatorobo, several hours into the game the main hero discovers that the boy he's been travelling since the beginning is in fact a girl.
 She uses this trope to justify not correcting him in the first place.

 In Poacher, when you complete the Underwater Boss Battle, Derek, who so far has been getting air from bubbles made by underwater plants, is finally about to choke, when Rebecca reveals that she can enable him to breathe underwater.
 She didn't do it earlier, because with her being a disembodied spirit, it didn't occur to her that regular humans need air to survive, and Derek literally couldn't ask, being unable to speak underwater until she gave him the power to do so.